 Our California criminal defense attorneys will highlight the following in this article:

-- 1. How does California law define “vehicular manslaughter while intoxicated”?
+- 1. What is “vehicular manslaughter while intoxicated”?

 - 3. What are the penalties?